appcornerit/iTunesPicker/README.md

 - Suggest new features

 Work in progress, **app price drops will soon be available for App Store worldwide**, stay tuned!
+In the meantime take a look to [AppCorner Social](https://github.com/appcornerit/AppCorner-Social), you can create a website with your favorites apps or price drops.

 ####Publish on App Store
 iTunesPicker is not published on the App Store by appcorner.it, **you're free to publish this version "as is" on App Store** or with your changes (please quote this repository in the app description).